5/14/2024

 Max Bako

-Yeah understood and then moving over to the niche manufacturer segment.
-I mean the product owning company is very strong.
-Niche manufacturers a bit softer.
-Organic sales down 2 percent.
-Ibiza organically down 19 percent.
-Could you elaborate on that a bit what you're seeing among your customers and what they are indicating ahead?
-And also I mean a lot of your companies within that segment is operating in Finland.
-Did you see any impact from the strike in Finland here in Q1?
+Yeah, understood.
+And then moving over to the niche manufacturer segment.
+I mean, the product-owning company is very strong.
+Niche manufacturer is a bit softer.
+Organic sales down 2%.
+It beat organically down 19%.
+Could you elaborate on that a bit, what you're seeing among your customers and what they are indicating ahead?
+And also, I mean, a lot of your companies within that segment

 speaker